Chris Williamson (politician): Formal warning, resuspension and court challenge

 Labour readmitted Williamson on 26 June 2019 after a National Executive Committee panel considered his case and issued him with a formal warning.
 A party source said: "An NEC panel, advised by an independent barrister, found Chris Williamson had breached the party's rules and gave him a formal sanction.
 He could face further, more severe, action if he repeats any similar comments or behaviour."
-It was suggested that the decision for readmission was made in order to enable Williamson to enter the Labour MP reselection process then underway.
+A Guardian report relying on anonymous interviews with sources close to the NEC suggested that the decision for readmission was made in order to enable Williamson to enter the Labour MP reselection process then underway.
 The decision to readmit Williamson was criticised by some Labour parliamentarians and parliamentary staff and by two British Jewish remit organisations.
 Two days later, he was resuspended after the Labour Party decided to review the decision.

 In August 2019, Williamson lodged legal papers with the High Court to challenge Labour's right to resuspend him.

 On 3 September 2019 additional allegations of misconduct were made against Williamson, resulting in a second suspension being imposed.
 Williamson's barrister said "It appears from the timing ... that the purpose of the decision to raise these allegations now, and to impose a second suspension on the claimant, is to seek to ensure that he will remain suspended even if this claim is successful and that he will therefore remain disqualified from selection in the forthcoming general election."

 On 10 October 2019, the High Court ruled that reopening the first suspension had been unfair and unlawful, but upheld the legality of the second suspension on 3 September on new allegations, saying it was not inherently unfair and the "new disciplinary case must run its course".
 Williamson recovered his legal costs.